Port Jackson: Attack on Sydney Harbour

 In 1942, to protect Sydney Harbour from a submarine attack, the Sydney Harbour anti-submarine boom net was constructed.
 It spanned the harbour from Green (Laings) Point, Watsons Bay to the battery at Georges Head, on the other side of the harbour.
 On the night of 31 May 1942, three Japanese midget submarines entered the harbour, one of which became entangled in the western end of the boom net's central section.
 Unable to free their submarine, the crew detonated charges, killing themselves in the process.
 A second midget submarine came to grief in Taylor's Bay, the two crew committing suicide.
 The third submarine fired two torpedoes at USS Chicago (both missed) before leaving the harbour.
 In November 2006, this submarine was found off Sydney's Northern Beaches.

 The anti-submarine boom net was demolished soon after World War II, and all that remains are the foundations of the old boom net winch house, which can be viewed on Green (Laings) Point, Watsons Bay.
 Today, the Australian War Memorial has on display a composite of the two midget submarines salvaged from Sydney Harbour.
 The conning tower of one of the midget submarines is on display at the RAN Heritage Centre, Garden Island, Sydney.

 Fortifications

-Fort Denison is a former penal site and defensive facility occupying a small island located north-east of the Royal Botanic Gardens in Sydney Harbour.
+Fort Denison is a former penal site and defensive facility occupying a small island located north-east of the Royal Botanic Garden in Sydney Harbour.

 There are fortifications at Sydney Heads and elsewhere, some of which are now heritage listed.
 The earliest date from the 1830s, and were designed to defend Sydney from seaborn attack or convict uprisings.
 There are four historical fortifications located between Taronga Zoo and Middle Head, Mosman, they are: the Middle Head Fortifications, the Georges Head Battery, the Lower Georges Heights Commanding Position and a small fort located on Bradleys Head, known as the Bradleys Head Fortification Complex.
 The forts were built from sandstone quarried on site and consist of various tunnels, underground rooms, open batteries and casemated batteries, shell rooms, gunpowder magazines, barracks and trenches.